vmware-tanzu-labs/lab-spring-boot-on-k8s/workshop/content/exercises/01-creating-an-application.md

 name: Initializr
 ```

+For this workshop environment you must ensure Java 17 is selected under the project metadata on Spring Initializr.

-For this workshop leave in place the defaults for all the Java language and project metadata fields on Spring Initializr as the workshop is scripted to expect the project name to be `demo`.
+You can leave as is the other defaults for the project metadata as the workshop is scripted to already expect the project name to be `demo`.

 Now click on **Add Dependencies**, search for `Spring Reactive Web`{{copy}} and add it.